erbdev-1/erbdev-1-temp-next.js-store/README.md

         },
       });
     }

-    revalidatePath(pathname);
+    // When the favourite operation is successful, we revalidate the page (revalidate). revalidatePath(pathname);

-    return { message: favoriteId ?
+    // Message returned as a result of favourite addition/removal return { message: favoriteId ?
 "Removed from Faves" : "Added to Faves" };
   } catch (error) {
-    return renderError(error);
+    // We return an error message in case of error return renderError(error);
   }
 };